Scanned Self is a serie of digital self-portraits made from 3d scanning.

 The 3d scans is incomplete, lack details and add unexpected chunks of matter.
 In this context, we must acknowledge that computers may have a sense of interpretation, that we human could easily interpret as "errors".

-But what is the difference between the wavering of an artist's brush on a canvas, and the wavering of a polygon generation algorithm ?
+What is the difference between the wavering of an artist's brush on a canvas, and the wavering of a polygon generation algorithm ?
 Both produce unique and unexpected results, both take the reality as input and produce a picture as output, both are meant to speak to human eyes.